akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/testing-routes.md

 After all, the route is a function of `HttpRequest => Future[HttpResponse]` - here we don't need to explicitly write code that's awaiting on the response, it's handled for us.

-Inside the check block we can inspect [all kinds of attributes](https://doc.akka.io/docs/akka-http/current/routing-dsl/testkit.html?language=scala#table-of-inspectors) of the received response, like `status`, `contentType` and of course the full response which we can easily convert to a string for testing using `responseAs[String]`.
+Inside the check block we can inspect @extref[all kinds of attributes](akka.http.scala:routing-dsl/testkit.html#table-of-inspectors) of the received response, like `status`, `contentType` and of course the full response which we can easily convert to a string for testing using `responseAs[String]`.
 This infrastructure is using the same marshalling infrastructure as our routes, so if the response was a `User` JSON, we could say `responseAs[User]` and write our assertions on the actual object.